A branching particle system as a model of semipushed fronts: BBM in an interval: the density of particles

-Consider a dyadic branching Brownian motion with branching rate $r(x)$ and particles killed at both $0$ and $L$.
-Suppose that there is initially a single particle at $x$ in the system.
-Recall from the Many-to-one lemma \ref{lem:many-to-one} that the density of particles in the system at time $t>0$ is
+For the remainder of Section \ref{sec:density}, we consider a dyadic BBM with space-dependent branching rate $r(x)$ and drift $-\mu$, killed upon reaching $0$ and $L$.
+Recall from Lemma \ref{lem:many-to-one} that the density of particles in this BBM is given by the fundamental solution of \eqref{PDE:A}.
+By definition of $\mu$, Equation \eqref{def:pt} can be written as

-where the functions $(v_k)$ are defined by Equation \eqref{vecp1}.
-We also recall that $q_t$ is the density of the BBM in the sense that the expected number of particles in the Borel subset $B\subset(0,L)$ at $t$ is $\int_B q_t(x,y)dy$.
-In Lemma \ref{th1}, we prove that the first term of the sum in Equation (\ref{def:q}) in dominant when $t\gg L,$ using the estimates given in Lemma \ref{lem:est:evk}.
-From this perspective, we define

-In what follows, $C$ is a positive constant whose value may change from line to line.
-The following result holds under assumption (\ref{hpushed}) and the computations conducted in the proof are valid as long as $K\geqslant 1$. \begin{lemma} Assume (\ref{hpushed}) holds.
-Therefore, there exists a constant $C_0>0$ such that, for $t>1$, $L$ large enough and $x,y\in[0,L]$, we have